The concepts involved in spatial statistics require a basic knowledge of GIS and statistics. It may be worth visiting our GIS information page first.

 Spatial statistics is all about analysing data that has a spatial (location) characteristic to it.
 This type of analysis looks for patterns or correlation in recorded observations of some process that occurs across a space.
 There are two main forms of these data:

-Some Spatial Statistics support is available through SPAN's representative Simon McDonald at CSU's Albury-Wodonga campus.
-Enquiries about courses available at CSU in Spatial Statistics should be directed to the School of Computing and Mathematics.
-Additional statistics support is available from CSU's Quantitative Consulting Unit on a collaboration or consultancy arrangement.
+Some Spatial Statistics support is available through SPAN's representative Simon McDonald at Charles Sturt's Port Macquarie campus.
+Enquiries about courses available at Charles Sturt in Spatial Statistics should be directed to the School of Computing and Mathematics.
+Additional statistics support is available from Charles Sturt's Quantitative Consulting Unit on a collaboration or consultancy arrangement.

 Training, software and support are available from SPAN.
-The software used for spatial statistics is R and is available for all CSU researchers.
+The software used for spatial statistics is R and is available for all Charles Sturt researchers.